adalfarus/nuisco/README.md

 The nuisco (Nuitka Isolation Compiler) is designed to enhance the speed of Nuitka compilation while providing greater flexibility in the post-compilation customization.
 This utility is optimized for Python version 3.11 and should not be utilized with version 3.12.

-To begin, place your project within a directory named YOURPROGRAM.
-Ensure that the primary script, which initiates your program, is labeled as main.py.
-When this is set up, execute the build.py script.
-Additional arguments can be provided to include extra libraries, which should be specified with the library name followed by its type from the following list: [module, dll, dir, modulepy, dirpy, py].
+## Utilizing the Build Feature in Nuisco

+When using the build feature in Nuisco, start by placing your project in a directory named after your program (e.g., YOURPROGRAM).
+Make sure the main script of your project is named main.py.
+To initiate the build process, use the build sub-command in Nuisco.
+This command supports additional arguments for including extra libraries.
+Specify these libraries by their name and type, using the following types:

 - Module: For individual scripts or directories containing only Python source files.
 - DLL: For any .pyd files.